Cerebral Palsy and Infertility Drugs

 Experts Warn Women of Infertility Drug Risks

-With an increase if women having multiples, as well children with children cerebral palsy and other disorders after taking infertility drugs, some physicians are reaching to warn others of the dangers involved.
 According to Alan R. Fleischman, M.D., the March of Dimes medical director, although infertility medications are commonly prescribed, many people are unaware of the risks.

 “COH drugs are widely prescribed, and some health care professionals – and their patients — are not aware of the serious risks of fertility drugs to women and their babies.
-There is a very high possibility of multi-fetal pregnancy resulting from use of these drugs, and that brings a high risk of prematurity and lifelong health problems for the babies as a consequence.”
+There is a very high possibility of multi-fetal pregnancy resulting from the use of these drugs, and that brings a high risk of prematurity and lifelong health problems for the babies as a consequence.”

-Dr. Fleischman, who stated that more than 80,000 babies are born prematurely each year as a result of women having multiples, urges physicians and other experts to learn as much as possible about the consequences of prescribing infertility drugs, and in turn, use their leadership skills to spread awareness and education to women considering taking the medications.
+Dr. Fleischman, who stated that more than 80,000 babies are born prematurely each year as a result of women having multi-fetal pregnancy, urges physicians and other experts to learn as much as possible about the consequences of prescribing infertility drugs, and in turn, use their leadership skills to spread awareness and education to women considering taking the medications.

 “The March of Dimes urges more research and leadership from professional societies to develop specific guidelines and encourage acceptance of best practices for the proper use and dosage of fertility drugs, as well as the careful counseling and monitoring of women treated with these drugs.
 Women who are taking fertility drugs should always ask their doctor what they can do to prevent having a multi-fetal pregnancy.”